• Skip to primary navigation

 Bread flour and Tipo 00 flour are the two most used in making pizza dough.
 Tipo 00 is used in Italy and if I had to guess, in New York-style pizza.

-• Bread Flour is high in protein (14 to 15%).
+• Bread Flour (affiliate link) is high in protein (14 to 15%).
 The high gluten content in bread flour produces pizza dough with a thicker, chewier outer crust with substantial air pockets.

-• All-Purpose Flour is lower in protein (10 to 13%) and will give you a thinner and crisp crust.
-Overall this is a softer pizza crust with less chew.
+• All-Purpose Flour (affiliate link) is lower in protein (10 to 13%) and will give you a thinner and crispy crust.
+Overall, this is a softer pizza crust with less chew.

 pizza dough topped with caramelized onions and yukon gold potatoes